jjhelmus/nmrglue/doc/source/reference/varian.rst

 .. automodule:: nmrglue.fileio.varian

 This modules is imported as nmrglue.varian and can be called as such.
+These functions and classes can also be access from nmrglue.agilent.

 User Information
 ----------------